 My partner and I like to run early in the mornings, often on the seawall that loops around Stanley Park here in our hometown of Vancouver.
-We are, by no means, the only ones who take advantage of this route, and over the years a cast of recognizable seawall buddies has developed, some of whom we talk to (the nice guy who looks like Ned Flanders) and some of whom we don’t (the women who walks the seawall in designer jeans and five inch heels).
+We are, by no means, the only ones who take advantage of this route, and over the years a cast of recognizable seawall buddies has developed, some of whom we talk to (the nice guy who looks like Ned Flanders) and some of whom we don’t (the women who walk the seawall in designer jeans and five inch heels).

 Our favourite has always been Walking Lady, an elderly woman whom we would see walking around the seawall every morning, in rain or shine, darkness or light.
 Our initial interactions with her were always brief: just a quick “good morning” or a “beautiful day, isn’t it?”
 But over the years, our mid-run conversations got longer, starting 20 meters or so out and continuing on over our shoulders as we ran past.
 At some point, we can’t remember when, Walking Lady started ending our exchanges with “Lots of love boys,” and we would always run off buoyed by a genuine niceness you just don’t find much anymore.